balena-io/docs/pages/learn/develop/hardware/jetson-orin.md

 <p>4) Your device should boot from the attached USB key and provision the internal storage.
 Once provisioning is complete and the device shuts down, the USB key can be unplugged.</p>

+<p>5) If your device is an Orin Nano or an Orin NX, remove and re-connect power to the carrier board.
+If it is an AGX Orin 64GB, press the power button to initiate booting.</p>

+<p>6) Your device should appear in your application dashboard within a few minutes.</p>

 </details>

 <details>